lizardlab/bluebase/README.md

 Run the following command:

-`sudo apt-get install python python-bcrypt ntp php5 php5-mysql apache2 openvpn easy-rsa`
+`sudo apt-get install python python-bcrypt ntp php5 php5-mysql apache2 openvpn easy-rsa python-mysql.connector`

 OpenVPN and other configurations are not detailed here, look to the BlueBust setup for specific instructions on how to setup a BlueBust instance.